secfree/secfree.github.io/_posts/2017-09-20-define-parquet-schema-directly.md

 ---
 layout: blog
-title: "Define parquet schema directly?"
+title: "Define Parquet Schema Directly?"
 ---

 After reading some pages and slides about Parquet, I get some questions about defining the schema: